 The majority of the colleges will send you a questionnaire; complete it and return it to the colleges immediately.

 If you are an outstanding student you will have opportunities to obtain athletic and academic scholarships.
-Many of the top academic universities have stringent minimum academic entrance requirements where many athletes cannot qualify.
-Talk with your guidance counselor/coach to obtain the names of academic universities in which you may obtain an athletic scholarship.
-This is a great opportunity for you if you are an outstanding student.
+Many of the top academic universities have stringent minimum academic requirements where many athletes cannont qualify.